Controlling Birds Around Farm Buildings

 - Use chemical perch repellents.
 These are sticky or slippery substances that you caulk, spray, or paint on rafters and ledges where birds perch or nest.
 They do not work in very dusty areas.

 - Install catwalks.
 Install catwalks along the rafters and ledges to allow cats access to prime roosting and nesting sites.
 Birds avoid these areas when cats are patrolling.

 Porcupine wires discourage pigeons from roosting on structures.

 Reduce Reproductive Rate

 Along with other methods, use techniques to reduce bird reproduction rates.
-Such methods may only be used against species not state or federally protected.
+Such methods may only be used against species that are not state or federally protected.
 These include pigeons, house sparrows, and European starlings.